Return-to-Office Plans: When Companies Are Planning to Go Back

 NBCUniversal is planning to bring most employees back to the office on Oct.
 18 at the earliest.
 It’s also requiring employees to get vaccinated; and currently vaccinated employees can go back to the office voluntarily prior to Oct.
 18.

 New York City will require all of its municipal employees to return to the office full-time starting on Sept.
 13.

-The New York Post is bringing workers back Oct.
-15. Those who come back before, voluntarily, must wear masks when not at their desks.
+The New York Post started bringing workers back Oct.
+15.

 Nike is planning its return to office for Jan.
 10, and is requiring all office workers be fully vaccinated before returning to in-person work.

 Oscar, a health insurer, plans to go back to the office in October at the earliest and has said that could change based on COVID statistics.